Home > Pharmacy Technician > Application Process

 PLEASE NOTE: You will still need to include UNOFFICIAL copies of your transcripts (including PPSC) with your application.

 Review the latest version of the PHT Student Handbook to become familiar with program standards, policies, and requirements.
-This is available for purchase at the PPSC Bookstore or can be downloaded.

 Download PHT Handbook